 - Press the button for more than 2 seconds

-- Preset using distance "A" for the inside of the wheel from the machine.
+- Preset using distance "A" for the inside of the wheel from the machine (measure from the first notch (1) to the reading point).

 Note: This setting is also valid for the correction modes STATIC/t1-t3/c1-t3.